Ras Laffan Industrial City: Companies and facilities

-Industrial infrastructure
+Power generation and desalination

 Currently, Ras Laffan accommodates three power generation and water desalination plants, abbreviated as Ras Laffan A, B, and C (also known as Ras Qartas Energy Plant).
 In 2014, Kahramaa announced a planned project which would see the desalination capacity of the plants increase from 35 million gallons of water per day to 65 million gallons per day.
 The project began in 2017.

 In 1999, QatarEnergy proposed to construct a facility which would meet the water cooling requirements of Ras Laffan's petrochemical industries.
 This project came to fruition with the launch of the facility's inaugural phase in 2003 with an hourly production capacity of 308,000 cubic meters of seawater.
 By 2010, the two remaining phases were completed, increasing the hourly production capacity to 937,000 cubic meters of seawater.

+Natural gas

 In 2017, Qatargas and ExxonMobil launched the $10.4 billion Barzan Gas Project as a joint venture.